Package 'pillar'

 • the columns shown in the body decide which columns are shown in the footer.

-This information is computed once in tbl_format_setup().
+This information is computed in tbl_format_setup().
 The result is passed on to the tbl_format_header(), tbl_format_body(), and tbl_format_footer() methods.
 If you need to customize parts of the printed output independently, override these methods instead.

 Usage